 Where to Stay in Matemwe

 - Zanzibar Queen Hotel – Set along a gorgeous coral sand beach, the 4-star Zanzibar Queen Hotel is a diver’s and snorkeler’s paradise.
-Hidden among palms and tropical plants in a jungle-like terrain, this cluster of peach-colored buildings offers barefoot luxury living at its very best.
-Everything you need is within strolling distance of the beach – an outdoor pool, an indulgent spa, an on-site restaurant serving international cuisine, and a wide range of watersport facilities for the energetic.
+Hidden among palms and tropical plants, this cluster of peach-colored buildings offers barefoot luxury living at its very best.

 Kendwa